nrfconnect/sdk-nrf/doc/nrf/ug_matter_architecture.rst

    nRF Connect platform in Matter

-For detailed description, see the `nRF Connect platform overview`_ page in the Matter documentation.
+For detailed description, see the :doc:`matter:nrfconnect_platform_overview` page in the Matter documentation.
 If you are new to Matter, check also the tutorials on `DevZone`_.